svaloumas/valet/README.md

 ## Usage

-Create a new job by making an POST HTTP call to `/jobs`.
+Create a new job by making a POST HTTP call to `/jobs` or via gRPC `job.Job.Create` service method.
 You can inject arbitrary parameters for your task to run by including them in the request body.

 ```json